wp-plugins/display-sql-stats/readme.txt

 == Frequently Asked Questions ==

 = What about the shortcode? =
-[dsscode no=x] - where x is the number of you SQL statement
+[dsscode no=x title="My Title"] - where x is the number of your SQL statement, title is the title

+= Can I access other databases than wordpress database? = Yes, but you have the grant your user access (better only select rights) to the database.
+Than you can use "SELECT * FROM database.table;" as you are used to.
+Be careful this might cause security risks.

 = Where can I find more information on Google Charts? =